ome/omero-guide-introduction/docs/group-user-management.rst

 *Command Line: Managing LDAP Users*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If LDAP authentication is configured on your OMERO.server, the OMERO.server synchronizes the user list with an LDAP server, thus enabling an easy user creation and maintenance.
 It is possible to convert non-LDAP OMERO users to LDAP authentication using the command ``omero ldap setdn``.
 See further information in the links under the Resources section of this guide.
+See `LDAP authentication
+<https://docs.openmicroscopy.org/omero/latest/sysadmins/server-ldap.html>`_ and `LDAP plugin design <https://docs.openmicroscopy.org/omero/5.6.1/developers/Server/Ldap.html>`_.

 Typically, it is impractical to synchronize the OMERO groups with LDAP groups.
 In such case, the OMERO.server can be configured in such a way that LDAP users when they first log in to OMERO will be added to a specific private OMERO group (let us call this group ``My Data``).
 This situation is further explored in the example below.